ray-project/ray/doc/source/serve/advanced-guides/multi-app-container.md

 :::
 ::::

-Finally, you can specify the Docker image within which you want to run each application in the `container` field of an application's runtime environment specification.
+Finally, you can specify the container image within which you want to run each application in the `container` field of an application's runtime environment specification.
 The `container` field has three fields:
 - `image`: (Required) The image to run your application in.
 - `worker_path`: The absolute path to `default_worker.py` inside the container.
 - `run_options`: Additional options to pass to the `podman run` command used to start a Serve deployment replica in a container.
 See [podman run documentation](https://docs.podman.io/en/latest/markdown/podman-run.1.html) for a list of all options.
 If you are familiar with `docker run`, most options work the same way.